logoSouthwest Environmental Limited

 environmental imapct assessment visable space

-In-depth Reading on EIA
+In-Depth Reading on EIA

 The ES must be circulated to statutory consultation bodies and made available to the public for comment.
 Its contents, together with any comments, must be taken into account by the competent authority (eg local planning authority) before it may grant consent.